devil-works/linux_cmd_snippet/cmd.md

 ### Verifying the directory existence

 ```
-test -f PATH TO DIR
+test -d PATH TO DIR
 ```